ccalobeto/portafolio/src/lib/content/posts/ten-years-of-code.md

 coverImage: html-css-book.webp
 coverWidth: 1920
 coverHeight: 1080
-excerpt: "A personal (read: meandering) post inspired by the realization that I first began to learn HTML and CSS exactly ten years ago, reflecting on the lucky turning points that brought me to where I am today."
+excerpt: 'A personal (read: meandering) post inspired by the realization that I first began to learn HTML and CSS exactly ten years ago, reflecting on the lucky turning points that brought me to where I am today.'
 ---

 <script>